-Google announced Android TV at the Google I/O in June 2014 and then went on to release the Nexus Player, a set-top box powered by Android TV.
+Google announced Android TV at the Google I/O in June 2014.
+It then went on to release the Nexus Player, a set-top box powered by Android TV.
 The device was to be discontinued by 2018.

 Android TV Partners

-Hardly a year after Android TV was announced, Sony announced in CES 2015 that it will use Android TV as the operating system for its line of Bravia Smart TVs.
+Hardly a year after Android TV was announced, Sony announced at CES 2015 that it will use Android TV as the operating system for its line of Bravia Smart TVs.

 Android TV also attracted Sharp and Philips from the TV industry.
-IPTV providers, too, also adopted it as the operating system of their set-top boxes.
+IPTV providers, too, adopted it as the operating system of choice for their set-top boxes.